 There is some limited evidence that it may reduce anxiety, but due to Damiana being a fairly good source of Apigenin these effects can probably extend to any Apigenin-containing plant, of which there are several (not limited to chamomile tea and lemon balm).

 Beyond that, there is not much quality evidence to support usage of Damiana as Aphrodisiac.
 All human studies using Damiana are currently confounded with usage of multiple bioactive components which complicates assessment of Damiana itself.

 Follow this Page for updates

 Damiana Leaf is the common name of the plant Turnera diffusa Wild of the Turneraceae family.
-It possesses a history of aphrodisiac usage (usually brewed as a beverage) where it is known to grown, in Central and Southern America.
+It possesses a history of aphrodisiac usage (usually brewed as a beverage) where it is known to grow, in Central and Southern America.
 Although diffusa is the species, this herb is sometimes called Turnera aphrodisiaca due to its reported aphrodisiac properties.
-Other properties attributed to the plant include stimulant and diuretic properties, as well as a laxative and kidney tonic.
+Other properties attributed to the plant include stimulant and diuretic properties, as well as being a laxative and kidney tonic.

 Damiana leaves tend to contain:

 Binding a P-E-Coumaroyl group to R1 above results in Echinacin while binding it to R2 results in Echinaticin, the Z-isomers are a result of when a P-Z-Coumaroyl group binds to either of these carbons, respectively.